Castro Valley Wildfire Defense

 How does FireRoofs protect Castro Valley homes from wildfire?

-How long does installation take for a Castro Valley property?
+What does home hardening include for a Castro Valley property?

 Why is eucalyptus a concern in Castro Valley?